 Above: At Theodore Roosevelt National Park in Medora, North Dakota

 Keith: I have enjoyed camping since the early 1970s when I hiked most of the Appalachian trail.
 Early on in our marriage, we went car camping and backpacking.
 Later we got a pop-up tow behind, which was fine for what we used it for.
 When we decided our dream was to go to Alaska, we researched fifth-wheels and travel trailers before discovering the versatility of a truck camper.

 Nancy: We had the truck already and started looking for used truck campers.
 Some friends who knew we were looking for a used truck camper happened to pass a private driveway and see one for sale.
 The next day we went to look at it.
 The camper was none years old, but had been lightly used and well cared for seven years.
 We bought the camper right then and there and have owned it for four years.

-TCM: We met you at the Springfield RV show last year.
+We met you at the Springfield RV Show.
 You were planning to take a trip to Glacier National Park.
 Tell us about your preparations for that trip.

 Nancy: I love to do pre-trip research.
 I looked online at potential routes, and knew that Glacier National Park was our goal.
 We had heard Glacier National Park was like Alaska.
 I wanted to see what we could do on the way there and on the way back, so I looked into national forests, campgrounds, and national parks.

 We bought a campground guide, but didn’t use commercial campgrounds all that much.
 Truck Camper Magazine was also extremely helpful.
 We love reading about what other people have done.